Apply through VTAC

 Please note that ALL mid-year applicants MUST apply directly.

-Applications for all undergraduate, graduate entry teaching (GET), and selected full-time TAFE programs are made online through the Victorian Tertiary Admissions Centre (VTAC), where you may indicate up to 8 program preferences.
-To view available programs, please check the VTAC Guide .
+Applications for all undergraduate, graduate entry teaching (GET), and selected full-time TAFE courses are made online through the Victorian Tertiary Admissions Centre (VTAC), where you may indicate up to 8 course preferences.
+To view available courses, please check the VTAC Guide .